gturi/completable-promise/README.md

 }
 ```

-Errors should be explicitly handled within a try catch!

-Such thing does not happen with the classic Promise approach:
+Such thing does not happen with the classic `Promise` approach:

 ```js
 const brokenJsonString = '{"foo":"bar"';